wsh112/LATNet/README.md

-# SATNet
+# LATNet
-Official implementation of SATNet.
+Official implementation of LATNet.

 Codes will be coming soon!